-What is Fragmentation?
+What is Disk Fragmentation?

 In short, proximity matters.
 An operating system will typically store application and file storage blocks in the next available location on a storage device.
 This might not necessarily be the storage block that is directly adjacent to the prior block in an application.

-Fragmentation is sometimes regarded as being an inefficient use of file storage resources.
+Disk fragmentation typically increases over time as read and write operations take place within an operating system.
+Applications and files are added and removed, so new storage leaves different blocks open in a non-contiguous manner.
+Over time, files become so fragmented that reading the data on the hard drive is a slow process.
+This is sometimes regarded as an inefficient use of file storage resources.
 On the other hand, the ability of an operating system to rapidly write files on any available storage block, without first re-allocating blocks so there is a sequential read, speeds up file writing operations.

 Types of Fragmentation

-Internal vs. External Fragmentation
+Internal vs. external fragmentation

-|Why It Happens||Internal fragmentation happens because memory and storage is typically partitioned into fixed-sized units.||External fragmentation is a function of memory being partitioned into variable-sized blocks that are dynamically allocated by different processes.|
+|Why it happens||Internal fragmentation happens because memory and storage is typically partitioned into fixed-sized units.||External fragmentation is a function of memory being partitioned into variable-sized blocks that are dynamically allocated by different processes.|

-|The Result||When space is allocated that doesn’t completely fill a fixed-size unit, a leftover fragment remains.||As space is used and then released, a fragment can be left behind.|
+|Result||When space is allocated that doesn’t completely fill a fixed-size unit, a leftover fragment remains.||As processes use space on a drive and then release that space, a fragment can be left behind.|

-|How to Resolve||Use dynamic allocation tools within the operating system.||Use defragmentation tools.|
+|How to resolve||Use dynamic allocation tools within the operating system to reduce wasted space.||Use defragmentation software.|

 Advantages of Fragmentation